codepr/codepr.github.io/_posts/2019-03-03-sol-mqtt-broker.md

 The first Control Packet we're going to define is the CONNECT.
-It' s the first packet that must be sent when a client establish a new connection and it must be extactly one, more than one CONNECT per client must be treated as a violation of the protocol and the client must be dropped.<br>
+It' s the first packet that must be sent when a client establish a new connection and it must be exactly one, more than one CONNECT per client must be treated as a violation of the protocol and the client must be dropped.<br>
 For each CONNECT, a CONNACK packet must be sent in response.